SegoCode/FelicaWebReader/README.md

 ## Features

-- Fully client-side WebUSB implementation — open the page and connect the reader.
-No server required.
+- Fully client-side WebUSB implementation.
+Open the page and connect the reader.
+No driver required.
 - Displays the card number and remaining balance in yen.
 - Lists recent trips and other purchases.